 Click the Compare revisions link on the subtitle page to get started:

-Then select a maximum of two subtitle versions and click the Compare button:
+Then select a maximum of two subtitle versions.

 Note: Title and description changes are not marked in red on the Compare Revisions page.
 If you change the title or description of the video while in the Amara Editor, this applies to all versions of subtitles in that subtitle language.